ktehelen/quito-climate-study/README.md

 Build process and web portal for the results of a climate change vulnerability study on Quito, Ecuador.

 ###Setting up a development environment to enable you to rebuild this application
-#### Notes:
-1. This is only necessary if you wish to change the structure of the geoportal, for example, to add another section or additional maps.
+NOTE: This is only necessary if you wish to change the structure of the geoportal, for example, to add another section or additional maps.
 To update existing maps content, see below.
-2. This setup was executed on Windows 7 (should work on other platforms as well but this has not been tested).
+This setup was executed on Windows 7 (should work on other platforms as well but this has not been tested).
-#### Procedures:

 1. Read Yeoman getting started here:[http://yeoman.io/gettingstarted.html](http://yeoman.io/gettingstarted.html)
 2. Install node js: http://nodejs.org/download/
 3. Open a command prompt (Windows 7: Start Menu => Type "cmd" => Press Enter).